smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

 observations would achieve a valid quorum, but produce different outcomes.
-Comparing the observations against each other, accounting for both the positive *AND* negative, a final unified outcome can be achieved that is resistant to node restarts or fresh nodes entering the network. (shown)
+Comparing the observations against each other, accounting for both the positive *AND* negative, a final unified outcome can be achieved that is resistant to node restarts or fresh nodes entering the network. (not shown)

+Approach #3: f+1 'votes' required to perform an upkeep. this is the simplest approach with the least unknowns and is the one we're going with. (shown)
 ```
 for each round
     // Observation -------------------